 Similar protuberances have been found on two fourth century BCE figures of the male god Zeus Labraunda.
 (The site of ancient Labraunda is approximately 120 km south of the site of ancient Ephesus.)
 Labraunda and Ephesus were inhabited by Carians before the Ionian invasion.
 So these oval objects may have been a feature of some Carian deities dating back to the second millennium BCE.
 Going further back in time, western Anatolia was inhabited by Hittites.
 Sarah P. Morris suggests the oval objects are leather goatskin pouches called kurša that the Hittites filled with magic charms and fetishes.
 This is a real possibility, but there are other suggestions about what these objects may be.

 Knibbe, and others, believe the objects are bulls’ testicles.
-The relative size (compared with, for example, the acorns) and shape of the protuberances match the size and shape of bulls’ testicles.
+The relative size (compared with, for example, the acorns) and the shape of the protuberances match the size and shape of bulls’ testicles.
 Following Gerhard Seiterle, Knibbe writes, “On certain occasions, a series of bulls were offered to the goddess in bloody slaughter and . . . their testicles were fixed on the statue of Artemis.”
 If these objects are testicles, they probably symbolised the goddess’s vitality.
-Knibbe believes: “This rite reveals the archaic concept that the power of the goddess was renewed in this way, so that she could in turn strengthen the world of nature . . .”
+Knibbe believes,“This rite reveals the archaic concept that the power of the goddess was renewed in this way, so that she could in turn strengthen the world of nature . . .”
 Lynn LiDonnici, following Robert Fleischer, writes however that “much of the reasoning behind [the objects being bulls’ testicles] appears weak”.

 Another suggestion is that the protuberances are bees’ eggs.
 The objects are the same shape as the eggs of the common bumble bee (Bombus terrestris) and other bees.
 There is ample evidence that Artemis was associated with bees.
 Bees and winged “bee-people” feature on the side panels of her skirt.
 Also, in the early Roman period, one of her cult statues, known as the “Beautiful Artemis’ was erected between two beehives carved of stone.
 Furthermore, in the Greek world, bees were thought to reproduce asexually and became a symbol of chastity.
 Artemis was considered a chaste virgin.
 (Quite unlike other goddesses, Artemis Ephesia is never associated with a male consort.)
 Bees became the symbol of Ephesus and appear on Ephesian coins, such as the tetradrachma minted in the early Hellenistic period.

 There is no scholarly consensus as to what the protuberances may represent.
 Yet it is thought by some that, as well as the garlands of seeds and nuts, they are an indication that Artemis was a fertility goddess.
 In a similar vein, some scholars have assumed that Artemis Ephesia began as an Anatolian mother goddess, or was influenced by such a goddess, particularly Cybele, the Phrygian “Great Mother”.
-While aspects of the Artemis cult may have been influenced by Anatolian cults in archaic times, Artemis was distinct from Cybele.
+While aspects of the Artemis cult may have been influenced by other Anatolian cults in archaic times, Artemis was distinct from Cybele.
 Cybele and Artemis had their own separate cults in Ephesus.
-If Artemis had begun as a fertility and/or mother goddess, there is no evidence of this in the Greek and Roman periods.
+If Artemis had begun as a fertility and/or a mother goddess, there is no evidence of this in the Greek and Roman periods.
 Nevertheless, it is typically thought that the oval objects signify vitality in some way.

 The Animals on her Dress: “Mistress of Wild Beasts”

 Artemis wears a long, tight, sheath-like skirt, called an ependytēs, that reaches to her feet.
 There is a gathered frill at the base of the garment with just her toes visible.
-This garment is quite unlike that of other goddesses of the Greek world, and unlike the short chiton worn by the Greek Artemis.
+This garment is quite unlike that of other goddesses of the Greek world, and it is unlike the short chiton worn by the Greek Artemis.
 It is more typical of Anatolian gods, as is the rigid, upright stance of the statue, with the arms bent at the elbows in a right angle.

 In the Iliad (composed circa 800 BCE) the Greek Artemis is referred to as the “Lady (or Mistress) of Wild Beasts” (potnia therōn) (Iliad 21.470).
-This epithet, and the idea behind it, seems to have been attributed to the Ephesian Artemis during the Hellenistic period.
+This epithet, and the idea behind it, appears to have been attributed to the Ephesian Artemis during the Hellenistic period.
 The Ephesian goddess is covered and surrounded by animals and was thought to have power over them.

 That Artemis had authority over wild animals may explain the figures of real animals on her clothing, but what about the mythical creatures?
 Clinton Arnold, in his book Ephesians: Power and Magic, states: